davidgsd/AllScan/README.md

 Now open a browser and go to your node's IP address followed by /allscan/, and **be sure to force a full reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button**, so your browser will load the updated JavaScript and CSS files.

-Note for HamVOIP nodes: The web server folder may be /srv/http/ instead of /var/www/html/, and the web server group name may be http instead of www-data.
+*Note for HamVOIP nodes: The web server folder may be /srv/http/ instead of /var/www/html/, and the web server group name may be http instead of www-data.

 # Notes
 SECURITY NOTE: User login support has not yet been implemented.
 If your node webserver is publicly accessible you might want to set up password protection on the /allscan/ directory.
 If you don't, someone could potentially edit your favorites or connect/disconnect remote nodes, though that's about all they could do.
 In the next couple weeks a login system will be implemented in AllScan.
-If you're using your node only on your local home network and do not have an external port mapped in your internet router to port 80 on your node then having a login and password is generally not necessary, but can still be enabled easily with a few simple steps to enable Apache directory authentication, such as described in this [article](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-apache-on-ubuntu-20-04)
+If you're using your node only on your local home network and do not have an external port mapped in your internet router to port 80 on your node then having a login and password is generally not necessary, but can still be enabled easily with a few simple steps such as described in this [article](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-apache-on-ubuntu-20-04)

 # Node Notes
 If you do not have a node or if your node is out-of-date, noisy, or unreliable, check out the following post: [How To Build a High-Quality Full-Duplex AllStar Node for Under $200](https://forums.qrz.com/index.php?threads/how-to-build-a-professional-grade-full-duplex-allstar-node-for-under-200.839842/).

 # Troubleshooting / FAQs
 If you get a permissions error when trying to Add a Favorite in AllScan, check that the /var/www/html/allscan and supermon dirs have 775 permissions and www-data group, and that the favorites.ini file exists in one or both of directories and has 664 permissions and www-data as the group.
-These settings should already be that way if your Supermon install is properly working, otherwise it would not be able to edit and save the favorites.ini file.
+These settings should already be that way if your Supermon install is properly working, or it would not be able to edit and save the favorites.ini file.
 As a test you can go into Supermon, click the Configuration Editor button and try adding a blank line to favorites.ini and see if it saves OK.
 If not, there is something improperly configured with the Supermon install.
 The following commands should correct those settings:

 	cd /var/www/html/supermon/
 	sudo touch favorites.ini